scollinselliott/eratosthenes/README.md

 The following comments are intended as a general introduction.
 See vignettes for more information on the package functionality.

-The basic objects of interest in `eratosthenes` are sequences of relative events, typically stratigraphic deposits, but also isolated contexts such as may be part of a frequency or contextual seriation.
+The basic objects of interest in `eratosthenes` are:

+- sequences of relative events, typically stratigraphic deposits, but also isolated contexts such as may be part of a frequency or contextual seriation
+- finds, elements which belong to those events, typically artifacts
+- absolute constraints, as either *termini post* or *ante quem*, expressed as samples from a probability density

+Some functions related to relative sequences:

-The function `seq_check()` sees whether partial sequences agree in their relative ordering of elements.
-The function `seq_adj()` provides the means to coerce an “input” sequence to a discrepant “target” sequence which contains fewer elements.
+- `seq_check()` sees whether partial sequences agree in their relative ordering of elements.
+- `seq_adj()` provides the means to coerce an “input” sequence to a discrepant “target” sequence which contains fewer elements.
 E.g., if one has obtained an optimal seriation of contexts (of both single, unrelated deposits and stratigraphic deposits) as determined by the presence/absence of find-types, which conflicts with a sequence obtained from a stratigraphic sequence whose physical relationships are certain, this function will reorder the optimal seriation accordingly, fitting any single deposits missing from the stratigraphic sequence accordingly.

 The package `eratosthenes` does not have functionality to produce serations, as packages `seriation`, `vegan`, and `lakhesis` can perform this task already.

 At the core of `eratosthenes` is a Gibbs sampler, a common Markov Chain Monte Carlo (MCMC) techinque (Geman and Geman 1984; Buck, Cavanagh, and